ysuovnii/Custom-Omarchy-Config/README.md

 - Copy `waybar/config.jsonc` and `waybar/style.css` into your Waybar configuration directory (commonly `~/.config/waybar/`).
 - Restart Waybar to apply the changes (e.g., `pkill waybar && waybar &`).

-Notes

-- These files are intended as examples and starting points.
-Tweak fonts, colors, module order, and modules to match your system and preferences.
-- This repo does not include binaries or installers — only config files.

-Contributing

-Feel free to open issues or submit pull requests with improvements, alternative layouts, or notes about compatibility with specific Hyprland/Waybar versions.

-License

-No license specified.
-If you want this repo licensed, add a `LICENSE` file.